ReeceASharp/Shridoop/README.md

 If this ever was converted to utilize a network cluster, a minimum amount of changes should be necessary to convert this to a true local cluster.

+As a side note, the name comes combining an awesome professor who taught me all about of this stuff during my last year in college with the software this repo is attempting to replicate some features of (Hadoop).
 </p>

 ---